semrush/intergalactic/website/docs/content/punctuation/punctuation.md

 | :----------: | :-----------: |
 | -            | `&hyphen;`    |

-* Use for telephone numbers and compound modifiers
+Use for telephone numbers and compound modifiers.

 <DosDonts>
     <template #dont>